tair-opensource/resp-compatibility/README.md

 ### Test with another programming language
 The main work of this project is that we have added more than 7000 lines of tests in `cts.json`, if you want to implement tests in other programming languages (such as Java, Go, Rust, etc.), then you only need to parse `cts.json ` format, and execute the tests sequentially, have fun.

+## Upgrade Compatibility Guide

+Planning a major version upgrade?
+To prevent unexpected issues, please check our **[Compatibility Report](compatibility_report_en_US.md)** for a list of breaking changes and important bug fixes.

 ## License
 [MIT](LICENSE)